ISUgenomics/bioinformatics-workbook/100days/MacbookProInstallation.md

 ### Installation with Dialog Box

 Some programs are available for download on the distributor's website as an installation package.
 This is usually a single file with the extension *.dmg* (or *.pkg*, *.zip.download*, etc.), which can be run by double-clicking after downloading.
-Then a graphical interface appears.
+Then a graphical interface for the installation appears.
 The user is asked to accept the license terms through a dialog box, and the installation process runs almost automatically.
 Often at the end, the user is asked to manually drag the new program into the Applications folder, which is a good thing to do for order and easy access.

 ### Installation using Terminal